 It isn’t possible to connect a MIDI keyboard, or interface.
 Any external MIDI device within this environment, doesn’t appear to be supported by ChromeOS.

 Running KMK in a virtual box (the Linux environment), adds latency (the delay between hitting a key, and hearing the note), to where it is barely tolerable.
 Excessive latency makes playing fast music phrases difficult.
 It also makes the software running under it to run slower, so even a 2 Gigahertz speed may not be enough to avoid audio-dropouts.

-Running Qsynth in the Linux environment (configured to use PulseAudio), and configuring KMK to use Qsynth, will solve the prior problem, and also reduce the latency.
+Running Qsynth in the Linux environment (configured to use PulseAudio), and configuring KMK to use Qsynth, will reduce the latency.
 The “Improving Your System” member pages for Linux, show you how to configure Qsynth.

 Using Qsynth, means you have to first start Qsynth (using the launcher), then start KMK (using the launcher) each time you use the KMK.

 2. Installing A Linux System Within Chromebook